Sign In

 • Production designer: In charge of the department and one of the first members of the crew to be appointed in pre-production by the director.

-• Concept artists: Work within pre-production to aid the pre-visualization process.
-They bridge the gap between the VFX team and the Art Department, creating wireframe computer-generated images that represent the virtual world within the film.
+• Concept artists: Work within pre-production to aid the pre-visualisation process.
+They bridge the gap between the VFX team and the Art Department, creating wireframe computer generated images that represent the virtual world within the film.

-• Set designer (draftsmen UK): Depending on the scale of the production there will be senior SD, set designers and junior SD’s employed to work on the technical drawings that enable the construction crew to do their job.
+• Draftsmen (set designer US): Depending on the scale of the production there will be senior draftsmen, draftsmen and junior draftsmen employed to work on the technical drawings that enable the construction crew to do their job.

-• Art Department Assistant: On a low to medium budget production the role of the assistant will also be the trainee position of the department.
-On big-budget film, assistants can be found model making, drafting, surveying and using Photoshop and Illustrator software.
+• Art Department assistant: On a low to medium budget production the role of assistant will also be the trainee position of the department, carrying out all the responsibilities outlined here.
+One big budget films assistants can model making, drafting, surveying and using Photoshop and Illustrator software.

 Set Design:

-• Set decorator(s): The set decorator is the production designer's key ally when approaching a project, just as the art department constructs the world the characters inhabit, the set decorators fill the world with the everyday items we find all around us.
-They work with the production designer on the overall look of the film and pay particular attention to color, texture and light when dressing the sets.
+• Set decorator(s): The set decorator (set designer US) is the production designers key ally when approaching a project, just as the art department construct the world the characters inhabit the set decorators fill the world with the everyday items we find all around us.
+They work with the production designer on the overall look of the film and pay particular attention to colour, texture and light when dressing the sets.
+They are responsible for the dressing of each set, (whether location or studio) with the set decorator taking responsibility for the department.
 On large scale productions, there are usually assistant set decorators also.

-• Property master (Props): Responsible for renting, making or buying props for the production.
+• Property master (Props): Responsible for renting, making or buying in props for the production.

 • Production buyer: Working with the property master, production buyers will do the footwork and source the props needed from rental houses, shops, flea markets etc.

-• Prop makers: for big-budget films certain props that are hard to come by can be made by skilled craftsmen and women.
+• Prop makers: On a big budget certain props that are hard to come by can be made by skilled craftsmen and women.
 If the film is set during a specific period the budget will contain enough money to craft these items in-house.

 Construction: